Monte Cristo Casserole

 Total Time 50 minutes

-Monte Cristo Casserole has the savory and sweet flavors of the classic sandwich like ham, cheese, eggs, french bread and a dusting of brown sugar.
+Monte Cristo Casserole has the savory and sweet flavors of the classic sandwich like ham, cheese, eggs, French bread and brown sugar.

-Lately, we’ve been loving turning our favorite recipes into casseroles.
+I’ve been loving turning our favorite recipes into casseroles.
 You get all the same taste, but it’s much easier to make for a big group.
+It’s great for your Mother’s Day brunch!
 If you want to try more Breakfast Recipes like this, be sure to check out our fan favorite Croissant Club Sandwich Bake.

 Just like the sandwich, this casserole makes the perfect breakfast or brunch recipe.
 It’s great to serve on weekend mornings or bring to a Sunday brunch.
 Honestly, it’s so good we won’t blame you if you serve it for dinner too.
 With the sweet toppings and delicious filling it’s sure to be a favorite with kids and adults alike.
 Plus, it’s a nice change to typical breakfast recipes.